 (b) The commissioner of revenue shall credit a person for inspection fees previously paid in error or for any material exported or sold for export from the state upon filing of a report as prescribed by the commissioner of revenue.

 (c) The commissioner of revenue may collect the inspection fee along with any taxes due under chapter 296A.

 The department shall review its schedule of inspection fees at the end of each six months.

-When the department estimates that inspection costs will exceed the revenue from the fee, the commissioner shall notify the commissioner of finance.
-The commissioner of finance shall then request a fee increase from the legislature.
+When the department estimates that inspection costs will exceed the revenue from the fee, the commissioner shall notify the commissioner of management and budget.
+The commissioner of management and budget shall then request a fee increase from the legislature.